drbitboy/Sclk9P/results/Readme.md

 ### Two-parameter modeling of thermal effects on oscillators

-The most reliable data available to build the mode are
+The most reliable data available to build the model are

 - the temperature data from telemetry for temperature sensors located near the oscillators from TOI-15d (DOY 170) to TOI.